Leigh Creek Transformation

 - a new town management model with wider representation from the northern Flinders Ranges communities to be explored and determined during the transformation period,

-- the demolition of houses and commercial structures and decommissioning of infrastructure in line with new Town Plan,
+- the demolition of houses and commercial structures and decommissioning of infrastructure in line with the new Town Plan,

 - a process for the sale of residential and commercial properties prioritising current lease holders and residents.
 In the event that residents do not or cannot purchase the houses, options for rental stock will be provided,

 - a new purpose-built health and ambulance facility for the region, and

 - upgrade of the critical aerodrome, including resurfacing of runways, new fencing and upgraded navigation system.